awesomo4000/excellent/NEWHIRE.md

      - `comparison_hello.png` (screenshot)
      - `hello_output.txt` (verification result)

-3. The status program (`zig build status`) checks for the presence of the output.txt file in the results directory to determine if an example is verified.
+3. The status program (`./utils/status`) checks for the presence of `testing/results/{example_name}/verified` file in the results directory to determine if an example is verified.

 4. If you need to unverify examples after API changes, use the unverify.py script:

 ```bash
 # Unverify a specific example
 ./utils/unverify.py hello